Tinat1ni/BooksAI/README.md

 - "The Birth of Tragedy" by Friedrich Nietzsche (1872.0), Genre: Philosophy
 - "Beyond Good and Evil" by Friedrich Nietzsche (1886.0), Genre: Philosophy

+You: do you have books about programming?
+Bot: Sorry, I couldn’t find any books that match what you’re looking for.

 You: exit
 👋 Goodbye!